Key Takeaways

 - Implement Access and Change Controls: Logical access and change management controls can prevent attackers from accessing full training data, thus making their inference attacks easier.

 - Evaluate Third-Party Security: Ensure that any purchased models have robust security controls and have undergone third-party AI audits.
+Third-party AI models should also be evaluated within the context of broader healthcare AI and cybersecurity trends, including evolving regulatory expectations, supply chain risk, cyber resilience, and the growing use of AI across healthcare environments.

 - Prompt Monitoring Tools: Implement tools to monitor and block malicious prompts, preventing memory extraction and inference attacks.